hcorrada/dscert-algo/content/homeworks/project_1.md

 3. **Fork** the repository to your github account
 4. Download and work on **your fork**

-Open the notebook `plagiarism_solution.ipynb` and follow instructions there.
+Open the notebook `plagiarism.ipynb` and follow instructions there.